Glossary of DBMS

 Conflict Serializability

 This concept helps recognize non-serial schedules that maintain consistency.
-A non-serial schedule is said to be conflict serializable if on some swapping non-conflict operations it can be transformed to a serial one.
+A non-serial schedule is said to be conflict serializable if on some swapping non-conflict operations it can be transformed into a serial one.
 Check out this article to learn more about Conflict Serializability in DBMS.

 Constraint